microsoft/fluentui/specs/Slots.md

 ## Slots definition

-Fluent UI components almost always contain sub parts and these pre-defined layouts can be configured via Slots API.
-Slots are named areas in a component that can receive props and provide styling and layout for them.
+Fluent UI components are often composed internally with different subparts to help with layouts.
+These pre-defined layouts can be configured via the Slots API.
+Slots are named areas in a component that can receive props for styling and layout.

 For example, `Button` component contains `content`, `loader` and `icon` slots in its layout: